Today, we’re diving deep and getting REAL about entrepreneurship and how it can be a scary, lonely, and uncertain place!

 Day 120 and finally- a few bites!
 Only this was from Government pools where I had to go through testing for months or even years to hear anything.

 Day 150.
 Ok, what the hell is wrong with me?!
 My resume must suck or maybe my experience is not up to par.
 But I had been working since I was 16!

-Finally, 6 months (6 MONTHS!!) in I got an offer from a company to do residential leasing.
-Not exactly what I wanted, or pictured, but it was something!
+Finally, 6 months (6 MONTHS!!) into my search, I got an offer from a company to do residential leasing.
+Not exactly what I wanted, but it was something!

 I was SHOCKED.
 Fired?

-One day, my boss took me out to lunch to talk about my less-than-stellar sales numbers and he laid into me.
+One day, my boss took me out for a sushi lunch to talk about my less-than-stellar sales numbers and he laid into me.

 “I wish I had known your personality before hiring you.
 Things would have been different.”… “I don’t think you’ve ever done anything hard in your life.”
-“You can’t even handle issues in your personal life so how will you handle your shit at work“.
+“You can’t seem to handle issues in your personal life so how will you handle your shit at work“.